pascallanger/DIY-Multiprotocol-TX-Module/docs/Models.md

 Altitude Sensor|Altitude Hold
 Return to Home|RTL (Return to Launch)

-The flight modes can be mapped as-is, but you could easily use Mission Planner to add an additional mode instead of duplicating Manual/Stabilize.
-Either way you will need to set your Tx up to provide these (or very similar) outputs on CH5.
+We need to set the Tx up to output these values on CH5 (or very similar values - more information, including the PWM width ranges is documented in the [Arducopter Wiki](http://ardupilot.org/copter/docs/common-rc-transmitter-flight-mode-configuration.html#common-rc-transmitter-flight-mode-configuration)).

 One easy way to acheive this is to configure six logical switches mapped to two physical switches, for example the 3-way ID switch and the AIL D/R switch, then configure the logical switches to activate a flgiht mode and to apply a specific weight to the CH5 output.